Saints Row reboot is out next year, and it looks just as bonkers as you'd hope

 In typical Saints Row fashion, it looks it will keep the game's brand of off-the-wall mayhem that we've come to expect, but isn't quite as wacky as Saints Row: The Third.

-The Saints are coming, and we are ready to shake shit up!
-New City, new Saints, no rules - #SaintsRow is exploding on to Xbox, PlayStation and PC on February 25. #SelfMade Watch the full trailer IMMEDIATELY: https://t.co/HpAQRlTngZ pic.twitter.com/AoDsE2NwigAugust 25, 2021

-Interestingly, even though developer Volition confirmed the next entry in the Saints Row franchise is a reboot and go back to the series' roots, it seems to use the original game as a very loose blueprint.
+Interestingly, even though developer Volition confirmed the next entry in the Saints Row franchise is a reboot, it seems to use that term very loosely.

-The game won't be set in Stilwater, like the original, but instead takes place in an entirely new city: Santo Ileso.
-You'll also play as the future Boss of the Saints, and take on Los Panteros, The Idols and Marshall, three other gangs vying for dominance.
+The game won't be set in Stilwater, like the original, but instead takes place in an entirely new location.

-Developer Volition promises that the Saints Row reboot will be the "biggest and best Saints Row playground ever created" and that the world of Santo Ileso is the perfect place for "criminal ventures and blockbuster missions, as you shoot, drive, and wingsuit your way to the top."

 Saints Row will be available on PS4, PS5, Xbox One, Xbox Series X|S and PC on February 25, 2022.